filamentphp/filament/packages/support/docs/10-support.md

 ## Google

 Since we make use of [AnswerOverflow](https://www.answeroverflow.com/c/883083792112300104), you are mainly one google search away from finding an answer to your question or at least a hint on how to solve your problem.

+## Helping others

+We would like to encourage you to join any of the above platforms and help yourself and our community out.
+Additionally, we would like to encourage you to [contribute](https://filamentphp.com/docs/3.x/support/contributing) to Filament itself.
+We are always looking for new contributors to help us improve Filament.